esitarski/CrossMgr/README.md

 ### Linux

-- Ubuntu 16.04 LTS or newer (other linux distributions may work but are not offically supported)
+- Ubuntu 20.04 LTS or newer (other linux distributions may work but are not offically supported)
 - 4G RAM
 - 10G HD space

 ## User Installation

-As a user, you can install CrossManager on Windows, Mac OSX, and Linux.
+As a user, you can install the CrossManager applications on Windows, Mac OSX, and Linux.
 Only x86 64 bit platforms are supported.
-CrossMgr has gone through many iterations.
-Previous versions require Mac and Linux users to install Python, the source code, and fight with it to get it working.
-This is no longer the case.
-As with the Windows version, the MacOSX and Linux versions are available as binary releases.
-The MacOSX and Linux versions are built on github as a release automatically when the code changes.
+The Windows, MacOSX and Linux versions are available as binary releases.
 See the Releases tab in the github repo for binaries.

 ### Windows Installation

-From the Releases tab, download the CrossMgr-Setup_x64_VERSION.exe file.
+From the Releases tab, download the CrossMgr_x64_VERSION.exe file.
 Run the file and follow the on screen instructions.
-By default, the program will be installed in C:\Program Files\CrossMgr.
-You can find Crossmgr from the start menu in the CrossMgr program group.

-When running the installer, Windows will complain that it is a unknown publish.
+When running the installer, Windows will likely complain that it is a unknown publish.
 Click the MORE INFORMATION link in that dialog, and then click the RUN ANYWAYS button.
 The install will proceed.

-CrossMgrImpinj, TagReadWriter, CrossMgrAlien, CrossMgrVideo, and SeriesMgr follow the same install process.
+CrossMgrImpinj, TagReadWriter, CrossMgrAlien, CrossMgrVideo, SeriesMgr, PointsRaceMgr and SprintMgr follow the same install process.
 They will all install into the CrossMgr program group.

 ### Mac OSX Installation

 From the Releases tab, download the CrossMgr-VERSION.dmg file.
 From the finder, double click the DMG file to open it.
 Once the window comes up, you simply drag and drop the CrossMgr.app folder to your Applications directory.
-From the Applications folder, you can now run CrossMgr like any other Mac app.
+From the Applications folder, you can now run CrossMgr like any other Mac app

 Most recent Mac OSX versions will require you to press CTRL before clicking on the app for the first time, and then clicking open.
 The app is a non-signed program that MacOSX will not open otherwise.
 This is only require the first time you run it.
 MacOSX will also ask a few questions when the program is run, and you must confirm with YES (Allow Networking, Access to Documents Directory, etc, etc.)

-CrossMgrImpinj, TagReadWriter, CrossMgrAlien, CrossMgrVideo, and SeriesMgr follow the same install process.
+CrossMgrImpinj, TagReadWriter, CrossMgrAlien, CrossMgrVideo, SeriesMgr, PointsRaceMgr and SprintMgr follow the same install process.

 #### Debugging the Mac Apps